Features Pricing Compliance Check Blog Contact

 Don’t wait for the inspection to arrive.
 Start today.

 Legal note: This article is for informational purposes and does not constitute legal advice.
-The new Royal Decree on digital time recording is in the processing phase as of publication date.
+The Royal Decree on digital time recording is before the Council of State as of the last update (March 2026).
 Cleverfy complies with current regulations (Art.
-34.9 ET) and is designed to anticipate the requirements of the new Royal Decree.
+34.9 ET) and is designed to meet the requirements of the new Royal Decree.

 Need time tracking?